Experts In This Article

 People analyze all kinds of statistics relating to car accidents.
 What kind of car?
 How old was the driver?
 And, what was the cause of the accident?

 It’s easy to get caught up in the statistics, but they are more than just numbers.
-The represent disaster, pain, and personal loss, and much of it is preventable. learn from the experienced Orlando car accident lawyer at Michael T. Gibson, P.A., Auto Justice Attorney
+They represent disaster, pain, and personal loss, and much of it is preventable.
+Learn from the experienced Orlando car accident lawyer at Michael T. Gibson, P.A., Auto Justice Attorney

-According to a National Highway Traffic Safety Administration (NHTSA) study reported that driver error caused 94 percent of car accidents.
+According to recent data, the three leading causes of fatal collisions are distracted driving, improper seatbelt use, and speeding.
+A National Highway Traffic Safety Administration (NHTSA) study reported that driver error caused 94 percent of car accidents.
 In 2017, more than 37,150 people died in car accidents in the United States.
 In Florida, there were 2,924 fatalities and 254,310 injuries.
 Like everywhere else, many Florida car accidents can be avoided simply by improving your driving habits.

 Of course, no matter how careful you are, other drivers may not be as conscientious.
 Consider the following common causes of crashes.